solchef/examples/delays/README.md

 The Jobs are located in `src/jobs` and include:

-- delayJob: This Job will run every 60 seconds, starting 60 seconds after this Job is first indexed.
+- delayJob: This Job will run every 60 seconds, starting 60 seconds after the Job is first indexed.

-## **Step 1:** Create and account for Trigger.dev
+## **Step 1:** Create a Trigger.dev account

-Create an account at [Trigger.dev](https://trigger.dev).
+Create an account for [Trigger.dev](https://trigger.dev).

 ## **Step 2:** Set up your Project